 The tithe apportionment was originally bound together with the tithe map.

 Tithe maps are important as the first systematic mapping survey of most of the land in England and Wales, as compared to estate maps which were for limited private use.
 They were made before the Ordnance Survey produced the large scale 25 inch to the mile series of maps.

 Parish boundaries in southern England may reflect not only the boundaries of very old ecclesiastical units but possibly even older estate boundaries.
 Tithe maps can show an 'island' of one parish inside another, which may reflect a division between two estates.
-These 'islands' were assimilated into the surrounding parishes in the 19th century and so may have disappeared before the 1st series Ordnance Survey maps were surveyed.
-The Hambledon Tithe Map is an example (ref 864/1/77).
+These 'islands' were assimilated into the surrounding parishes in the 19th century and so may have disappeared before the first series Ordnance Survey maps were surveyed.
+The Hambledon Tithe Map is an example (SHC ref 864/1/77).

 Tithe field numbers may be found identifying areas of land on 19th century title deeds.

 In contrast to the general uniformity of tithe apportionments, tithe maps vary greatly in accuracy, scale and size.

 The landowners were responsible for paying for both the tithe map and the apportionment, and as plotting each new map on a standard scale was expensive, the Tithe Amendment Act 1837 allowed for two grades of map.

 First-class maps were deemed to be accurate for legal purposes and were sealed by the Tithe Commissioners.
 Second-class maps were satisfactory as long as they were acceptable to 3/4 of landowners and presented the information on tithe areas correctly, while corresponding with the apportionment.